Skip to main content

 Eastwood’s films live in this weird twilight zone that is at once hypermasculine and also sensitive.
 This is perhaps best embodied by Dirty Harry.
 This film, and its subsequent sequels, follow police inspector Harry Callahan, a tough-as-nails officer charged with tracking down a psychotic serial killer.
 Callahan is ruthless but also highly motivated by doing the right thing.
 He’ll do anything to stop the bad guy, even work outside official police protocol.
 He's "bad" without being bad.
 Eastwood didn't direct this movie himself, but it is arguably his most famous contribution to film, and it informs the way masculinity tends to play out in the films he did helm.

-There’s Butch, obviously, who walks a fine line between the patriarch gatekeeper for Philip while navigating his own potential for violence, but what’s especially interesting is that the film suggests that Butch owes at least some of this latent toxic masculinity to Chief Garnet, the other character bearing the cross of manhood.
+There’s Butch, obviously, who walks a fine line between the patriarch gatekeeper for Phillip while navigating his own potential for violence.
+But the film also suggests that Butch owes at least some of this latent toxic masculinity to Chief Garnet, the other character bearing the cross of manhood.

-In some ways, the film seems even more focused on Garnet's trial of masculinity--this in large part because the role of Garnet is played by Eastwood himself.
+In some ways, the film seems even more focused on Garnet's trial of masculinity--no doubt largely because the role of Garnet is played by Eastwood himself.
 On the surface, Garnet seems to represent a very straightforward brand of masculinity.
 He's stern and emotionless, and he cares about getting the job done.

 But behind Garnet's mask is regret and insecurity.
 And what's more, his investment in this case is anything but impersonal: Garnet is the parole officer who compelled the judge to sentence Butch to juvenile hall for the relatively harmless crime of joyriding.
 Garnet hoped that by locking him up, Butch might correct himself, but Garnet’s decision only exacerbated Butch’s criminal behavior.
 In this way, Garnet functions as a father figure to Butch.
 And like a father indoctrinated with hypermasculinity, Garnet chose tough love.
 So naturally, his "son" grew up broken.

-Laura Dern is also here, but I unfortunately don't talk about her much
+Yes, Laura Dern is here too, but I unfortunately don't talk about her much

 If manhood is a responsibility, then Eastwood seems to be claiming that fatherhood is not only part of the deal, but neglecting those duties is a sort of sin that one must atone for.
 But in a cycle of toxic masculinity, is such a feat even possible?

-In screenwriting jargon there's what one calls a "culminating moment" which generally coincides with the film’s climax when all the plot threads the film has been spinning all come together.
+In screenwriting jargon there's what one calls a "culminating moment" where all the film's promises finally pay off.
+This generally coincides with the film’s climax when all the plot threads the film has been spinning all come together.
 In relation to character arcs, the film’s culminating moment generally happens in tandem with the character making a choice that they would not have made before the ordeals of the plot.
 This signifies both growth in the character and the central thesis of the text.

 Since we're already talking about fathers, let's use Finding Nemo as an example.

-The guiding forces in A Perfect World have been 1. the manhunt for Butch, and 2. the growing friendship between Butch and Philip.
-These two lines intersect when the police finally catch up to Butch and force him to give up the boy.
-Philip starts walking back toward the police but stops when he realizes that the men in uniform are going to hurt his friend if he leaves him, and so Philip does something unexpected and runs away from the authorities and back to Butch.
+The guiding forces in A Perfect World have been 1. the manhunt for Butch, and 2. the growing friendship between Butch and Phillip.
+These are two opposite forces that finally can't be kept apart anymore when the police finally catch up to Butch and force him to give up the boy.
+Phillip starts walking back toward the police but stops when he realizes that the men in uniform are going to hurt his friend if he leaves him.
+And so, Phillip runs away from the authorities and back to Butch: he's not going back unless he can bring his friend with him.

 Not necessarily.
-Stories are often about change, but they can also be a about discovery.
+Stories are often about change, but they can also be about discovery, as is the case for a lot of Shakespearean tragedy, for example.
 The revelation of A Perfect World isn't in the transformation of any character, but in finding beauty hidden somewhere society would have never bothered to look.
-While Philip casting his protective veil over Butch isn’t necessarily something new facet of his personality, it is something society would never expect.
-Philip becomes a man not by entering a cycle of violence, but by instead choosing mercy even when the world would have expected him to do otherwise.
-Turns out Philip's crowning moment came not with a bullet, but with a hug.
+While Phillip casting his protective veil over Butch isn’t necessarily something new facet of his personality, it is something society would never expect.
+Phillip becomes a man not by entering a cycle of violence, but by instead choosing mercy even when the world would have expected him to do otherwise.
+Turns out Phillip's crowning moment came not with a bullet, but with a hug.

 I talked earlier about whether fatherhood can redeem the bad boy, and the film’s answer is complicated.
 Becoming a father doesn't cleanse Butch of his impurities.
 He’s still packing emotional baggage and scars that can’t just be healed overnight, and that's not even factoring in his debts to society as a person who has broken the law.
-Just so, the film does sanctify the relationship that has bloomed between Butch and Philip.
-Butch has shown Philip the worst of what manhood has to offer, but he’s also shown him what it means to truly respect another person.
+Just so, the film does sanctify the relationship that has bloomed between Butch and Phillip.
 While the film doesn’t redeem Butch, it does still offer him grace.
-When Philip takes Butch’s hand and starts to lead him to Garnet, you start to hope that Butch and Philip can surprise us again.
-Maybe Garnet will get to correct his mistake and help Butch repair his twisted psyche.
-Maybe with enough therapy, Butch can not only reenter society, but also reenter Philip’s life and fulfill his function as that masculine railing Philip needs.
+That is what gives the situation so much chemical energy.

 But it’s not to be.
 Remember how society sees men.
-When Philip has brought Butch to Chief Garnet, Butch tries to hand Philip a letter.
-But as Butch reaches in his pocket, a policeman immediately assumes that Butch is going for his gun, and he shoots Butch in front of Philip.
+When Phillip has brought Butch to Chief Garnet, Butch tries to hand Philip a letter.
+But as Butch reaches in his pocket, a policeman immediately assumes that Butch is going for his gun, and he shoots Butch in front of Phillip.

-When a film pulls off denying its characters an arc, it's generally because the film is commenting the society in which it is made, revealing what it is about this world that stops its characters from evolving.
-By dropping the hammer on Butch at the last minute, the film makes a comment on whether society could ever accept men as being capable of caring, or really anything but violence.
-It’s also telling that the law enforcement mistakes a display of affection for an act of violence.
-The film paints a dismaying picture of manhood, not because men cannot change, but because society does not expect them to.
+The central motivation for telling a story without a character arc is to reveal what it is about this world that stops its characters from evolving.
+And so, by dropping the hammer on Butch at the last minute, the film makes a comment on whether society could ever accept men as being capable of caring, or really anything but violence.

 What Makes a Man?

 We see this in characters like Peter Quill/Star Lord of Guardians of the Galaxy.
-In many ways, he is a portrait of the archetypal bad boy, and is also framed by the story as desirable, but there’s a complexity to his portrayal that audiences weren’t asking for back in the Kurt Russell years.
+In many ways, he is a portrait of the archetypal bad boy, and is also framed by the story as desirable.
+But there’s a complexity to his portrayal that audiences weren’t asking for back in the Kurt Russell years.
 His rogueishness is a facet of his character, not a romanticized quality unto itself.
-The films contextualize his brutishness within a larger context, one that includes trauma and mental turmoil.
-The unspoken truth about bad boys is that though they have been historically romanticized, they are better classified as tragic.
+The films contextualize his brutishness within a larger context, one that includes trauma and mental turmoil, and they allow him to work through that.
+It turns out that, yes, the criminal bad boy has always been worthy of consideration, he just needed a specific kind of attention.

 You see this even more clearly in the character of Hopper, who at the start of the series embodies a very stoic picture of masculinity.
 The show doesn’t shy around some of his latent toxicity, but it’s also honest about what that means for him.
 You get the idea that he and Joyce could be good for each other, but he’s got some internal issues to resolve first.
 Perhaps most significantly, Hopper starts to become his best self when he adopts Eleven and finally has someone to take care for.

-Romance doesn’t seem to do the trick, but romance is designed as a two-way street between people on equal footing in a give-and-take relationship.
+Romance ... that doesn't really work here.
+Romance is designed as a two-way street between people on equal footing in a give-and-take relationship.
 In purely functional terms, this kind of relationship entails two people each giving up a little bit of freedom in the name of the wellbeing of their partner and getting sexual gratification in return.

 Parenthood by design isn’t balanced.
-The parent and the child are not on equal footing.
+It's not give-and-take.
+It's give-and-give-and-give-and-give.
 The child is entirely dependent on the parent.
-The parent doesn’t get anything in return for their service--and that's why this model has more to offer--the love it reaps demands both complete presence and purity of intent.
-If there is anything that can cleanse men of years of conditioned anger, it's learning how to give such selfless love.
+The parent doesn’t get anything in return for their service, but that's why this model has more to offer--the love it reaps demands both complete presence and purity of intent.
+It's only when you arrive at that territory of complete surrender that real transformation takes root--in both the individual and the society.

 And honestly, going against historical precedent, societal expectation, and even personal demons to do this--I think that takes a very special kind of strength.